morganstanley/cpx-training/site/content/exercises/makecode/E3/index.md

 ---
 template: exercise
-title: MakeCode | Session 3 | Loops and Temp
+title: Loops and Temp
 level: 1
 exercise: 3
 category: MakeCode
 tags: ['MakeCode']
+description: Let's dig into the details of using loops with the tempurature sensor!
 ---

 ### Exercise 1 - Loops